ruben1314/MUVA-Vision_robotica.github.io/README.md

-# MUVA - ROBOTICS VISION
+# MUVA - ROBOTIC VISION
-This page will collect the different exercises that I will do in the Master's degree Artificial Vision at URJC university.
+This page will collect the different exercises that I will do in the Master's degree Artificial Vision at URJC university in the subject of robotic vision.

 The blogs that are availabe are: